evelynlewis/x800/README.md

 # Mini-benchmarks

 Since `x800` takes input from `stdin` and exits at the completion of a game, random games can be played by sending a stream of random moves to `stdin`.
-Monitoring the speed of characters being read from input and the typical time required to finish a gave provides a reasonable benchmark.
+Monitoring the speed of characters being read from input and the typical time required to finish a game provides a reasonable benchmark.

 ### Notes on benchmark result interpretation
-- `[ N MiB/s]` corresponds to `N × 1024²`, or `N × 1048576` discrete directional moves processed by `x800` per second.
+  1. `[ N MiB/s]` corresponds to `N × 1024²`, or `N × 1048576` discrete directional moves processed by `x800` per second.

-- `hyperfine` latency numbers correspond to the duration of a complete randomly-run game, beginning-to-end.
+  2. `hyperfine` latency numbers correspond to the duration of a complete randomly-run game, beginning-to-end.

-- At present it is difficult to measure the input consumption rate when using an in-memory file as input (ie. input pre-generation).
-  - Nonetheless it can be said with some certainty that `x800` is limited by the current method of live-generating moves during a benchmark scenario
-  - Therefore, the multi-million move-per-second results realized by this method act can be seen as a lower bound.
+  3. When using an in-memory file as input, below referred to as "hyperfine with in-memory input pre-generation", it's difficult to measure the rate at which random moves are consumed by `x800`.
+Nonetheless, looking at the below benchmark results, it can be said with some certainty that `x800` is  limited by the current alternative of live-generating moves from /dev/urandom during a benchmark scenario.
+This is done by by converting to base32, converting to the stream to lowercase, and then dropping non-matching moves.
+Therefore, the multi-million move-per-second results realized by this method act can be seen as a lower bound on `x800` performance.

 ## Using the `hyperfine` tool